cbragg9/Weather-Dashboard/README.md

 previously searched cities weather.

 # Latest Commit
+-Added a list of variables to store API response data
+-Added function to make 2 API calls in series and update response data variables

+# Previous Commits
 -Added new responsive containers for city weather summary and 5 day forecast

-# Previous Commits
 -Created function to add buttons of previously searched cities
 -Linked FontAwesome for search icon
 -Created Weather Dashboard Header